-- The extent to which larval mortality affects population size could depend on the fraction of surplus mortality compared to a natural situation. - There are scenarios in which individual mortality may not lead to declining population size.
+The extent to which larval mortality affects population size could depend on the fraction of surplus mortality compared to a natural situation.

+There are scenarios in which individual mortality may not lead to declining population size.
 These include instances where populations are limited by the availability of habitat and food resources, which can be replenished through immigration.
-Effects of mortality in the larvae can be compensated by reduced competition for resources (Stige et al., 2019). - The direct impact of pesticides on migration behavior can be difficult to track in the field, and documentation of mortality during migration is likely underestimated (Eng 2017). - In general, there is not enough empirical data on the relationships between survival and population level effects in fish (Rearick et al., 2018) to optimize population models.
+Effects of mortality in the larvae can be compensated by reduced competition for resources (Stige et al., 2019).

+The direct impact of pesticides on migration behavior can be difficult to track in the field, and documentation of mortality during migration is likely underestimated (Eng 2017).